 Wall ART IS GREAT, WEARABLE ART IS EVEN BETTER!

 Wall art doesn’t get the same exposure as fashion.
-Customizing jackets gives me the opportunity to share my creative vision with the world in a more public atmosphere.
+Creating custom artwork on jackets gives me the opportunity to share my creative vision with the world in a more public atmosphere.

-You supply the jacket (leather only) and we’ll work together on a vision for your custom piece.
+You supply the jacket (no denim…yet) and we’ll work together on a vision for your custom artwork.

 The Midas Touch